-Under the GST provisions, when a supply of business assets is made as TOGC, such supply of assets by a taxable person (transferor) to another taxable person (transferee) is treated as neither a supply of goods nor a supply of services.
-Consequently, the transferee who receives such transfer of assets shall be deemed to have incurred input tax on the value of the assets supplied to him, and to have deducted such deemed input tax from any output tax due from him on the day of the supply made.
+6. Under the GST provisions, when a supply of business assets is made as TOGC, such supply of assets by a taxable person(transferor) to another taxable person(transferee) is treated as neither a supply of goods nor a supply of services.
+Consequently, the transferee who receives such transfer of assets shall be deemed to have incurred input tax on the value of the assets supplied to him and to have deducted such deemed input tax from any output tax due from him on the day of the supply made.

-TOGC may involve the transfer of a whole or part of a business as a going concern from a taxable person to another taxable person and in the case where only part of the business is transferred, that part of the business must be able to operate on its own.
+7. TOGC may involve the transfer of a whole or part of a business as a going concern from a taxable person to another taxable person and in the case where only part of the business is transferred, that part of the business must be able to operate on its own.
 TOGC may include the following:-

-- i. the business assets of a taxable person are taken over by another taxable person due to death or retirement; - ii. a taxable person sells his business assets or part of his business to another taxable person who carries on the business as a going concern; or - iii. the entity of a business has changed, for example an unlimited company becoming a limited company.
+- (a) The business assets of a taxable person are taken over by another taxable person due to death or retirement; - (b) A taxable person sells his business assets or part of his business to another taxable person who carries on the business as a going concern; or - (c) The entity of a business has changed, for example, partnership becoming a private limited company.